joelimgu/joelimgu.github.io/about.md

 ---

 I'm Joel a CS student in France.
 I code stuff.
-I code stuff.
 Currently working as a full-stack developer at [TicTap](https://www.tictap.me/) and studying CS at INSA Toulouse in whose [robotics club](https://clubrobotinsat.github.io/) I am part of.
 Interested in embedded development and rustacean 🦀;